TaoStarlit/English/physics.md

 	1. These are used to avoid unwieldy numerical values.
 The most common numerical prefixes are (gigabyte, megabyte, kilometer, millimeter micrometer, nanometer:   all are Oo, meter, and the 2nd syllable is light sound e like kilo)
 	1. wieldy: easily controlled or handled.
 	1. radius (calculus, Ooo) The mean radius of the earth is 6360000 m.
 The decimal point after final zero needs to be moved (noun as adv) six places to the left arrive at 6.36 (needs to be moved xx places to arrive at xx  )
 	1. the answer to a calculation should always be to the same number of significant figures as the data supplied.
-A numerical answer should, therefore, be rounded up or round down to match the number of significant figures of the data supplied.
+A numerical answer should, therefore, be rounded up or round down to match the number of significant figures of the data supplied. (should be to the same xx as xx)